leomrtns/super_distance/README.md

      approach](http://dx.doi.org/10.1093/bioinformatics/bth211).
 As mentioned above, weird things may happen then.

 As usual, some methods/combinations will make more sense than others.
-Currently the software reports a list of supertrees without any explanation about the method, but this may change in future versions.
+Currently the software reports a list of supertrees without any explanation about the method, probably due to my bias towards consilience and away from defending one setting over another.
+This may change in future versions (the settings, not my view).

 ## License